-Envision Model Development, Calibration and Steady State Mass Balance Results
+Envision Model Development, Calibration and Steady State Mass Balance Results This page intentionally left blank.

 Liquid Stream Calibration

 Current flows and BOD and TSS concentrations estimated in Section 2 were used as inputs in the model for the wastewater entering the WWTP.
 These values are based on historical sampling data and adequately represent the characterization of the influent wastewater.
 Therefore, no adjustments to these values were made in the model calibration process.